 ②Preparation of phosphorus standard curve

-Configure 50 mmol standard KH2PO4 solution (weigh 0.6804 g KH2PO4 and dilute it to 100 mL with pH5.5 acetate buffer), and then dilute it to 0.025, 0.05, 0.10, 0.15, 0.20, 0.25, 0.30, 0.35, 0.40 mmol/mL nine concentration gradients with deionized water.
-Take 1 mL of gradient solution and add 1 mL of 5.0mmol/L sodium phytate solution, then add 2 mL of stop solution, measure absorbance at 415 nm, do 3 sets of repeated experiments for each concentration gradient, and average within the standard deviation range Draw a standard curve with the concentration of inorganic phosphorus as the abscissa and the absorbance value as the ordinate.
+Configure 50 mmol standard KH<sub>2</sub>PO<sub>4</sub> solution (weigh 0.6804 g KH<sub>2</sub>PO<sub>4</sub> and dilute it to 100 mL with pH5.5 acetate buffer), and then dilute it to 0.025, 0.05, 0.10, 0.15, 0.20, 0.25, 0.30, 0.35, 0.40 mmol/mL nine concentration gradients with deionized water.
+Take 1 mL of gradient solution and add 1 mL of 5.0mmol/L sodium phytate solution, then add 2 mL of stop solution, measure absorbance at 415 nm, do 3 sets of repeated experiments for each concentration gradient, and average within the standard deviation range.
+Draw a standard curve with the concentration of inorganic phosphorus as the abscissa and the absorbance value as the ordinate.

 ③Determination of phytase activity

 Add 0.8 mL of sodium phytate to 0.2 mL of diluted enzyme solution.
 After reacting for 15 min at pH 6.5 and temperature of 37 ℃, add 1 mL of 5% TCA (trichloroacetic acid) to stop enzyme activity reaction, and then add 1 mL of ferrous sulfate-ammonium molybdate coloring solution, determine the content of inorganic phosphorus in visible light at 415 nm, and calculate the specific activity.
-Enzyme activity unit definition: Under the conditions of 37°C and pH 6.5, the amount of enzyme that releases 1 μmol of inorganic phosphorus from a 5.0 mmol/L sodium phytate solution per minute is defined as 1 enzyme activity unit (U).
+(Enzyme activity unit definition: Under the conditions of 37°C and pH 6.5, the amount of enzyme that releases 1 μmol of inorganic phosphorus from a 5.0 mmol/L sodium phytate solution per minute is defined as 1 enzyme activity unit (U).)

 2.2.2.6 Verification of the effect of phytase to dissolve phosphorus and solid lead

-①Experimental reagents: sodium phytase solution 1.5 mM, phytase solution, 230mg/L PbCl2 solution
+①Experimental reagents: sodium phytase solution 1.5 mM, phytase solution, 230mg/L PbCl<sub>2</sub> solution

 ②test group: